Malcolm Nichols

-Malcolm Edwin Nichols (May 8, 1876 – February 7, 1951) was a journalist and American politician.
-Nichols served as the Mayor of Boston in the late 1920s.
-He came from a Boston Brahmin family and is the most recent Republican to serve in that post.
+Malcolm Edwin Nichols (May 8, 1876 – February 7, 1951) was an American journalist and politician.
+He served as the Mayor of Boston in the late 1920s, the most recent Republican to do so.

-Early life, education, and career
+Early life, education, and journalism

-Nichols was born in Portland, Maine, the son of Edwin T. Nichols and Helen J. G. (Pingree) Nichols.
+Nichols was born on May 8, 1876, in Portland, Maine, the son of Edwin T. Nichols and Helen J. G. (née Pingree) Nichols.
 He graduated from Harvard in 1899.
 After graduating from Harvard he moved to East Boston and later to Ward 10 in Boston, where he began politics by unsuccessfully running for the Boston Common Council as an opponent of Charles Hiller Innes's political machine.
 He later forged a friendship and alliance with Innes, the who was the local ward boss.

 Nichols was the Massachusetts State House reporter for The Boston Traveler, covering both houses of the legislature, and later a political reporter for The Boston Post.